Special Edna

-Special Edna is the seventh episode of the fourteenth season of the American animated television series The Simpsons.
+"Special Edna" is the seventh episode of the fourteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 5, 2003.
 In the episode, Edna Krabappel begins to lose faith in her relationship with Principal Skinner and becomes depressed.
 Bart, wanting to raise her spirits, decides to nominate her for the Teacher of the Year Award.
 Edna and the Simpsons are flown to Orlando, Florida, for the event.

 Plot

 Edna Krabappel tells her students to write a paper on World War I, due in three weeks.
 After class, Edna and Principal Skinner's apple picking date is cancelled when Skinner's mother, Agnes, interrupts.
 Bart continuously gets distracted from writing his paper by pranks and other activities, and at the end of the three weeks, he still has not started the assignment.
 The day before the date of submission, he asks Grampa for help, relying on his recount of World War I. Edna rejects Bart's paper for using six pages of ads as filler and tells him that he will have to do it correctly after school.
 As Bart finishes the assignment after school, supervised by Edna herself, he observes Skinner cancel a movie date with Edna when Agnes calls.
 Bart consoles Edna, and she reluctantly accepts his offer to accompany her to a documentary at the movie theater.

 At home, Lisa suggests that Bart nominate Edna for the Teacher of the Year Award.
 When Edna is informed of her Teacher of the Year nomination, she thanks Bart at the ensuing press conference.
 Skinner is about to congratulate Edna when Agnes calls again.
 Bart informs his family that, as nominator, he and his family are going to Orlando, Florida.

 At Springfield Elementary, Skinner is despondent at the thought that Edna could leave the school.
 Groundskeeper Willie lends Skinner his sports car so he can go to Orlando, where he surprises Edna with a kiss under the fireworks display.
 They are interrupted by Agnes, whom Skinner brought along, much to Edna's ire.
 During preparation for the awards ceremony, Skinner is shocked when he hears that the winner receives enough money to be able to retire.
-He requests Bart to help him sabotage Edna's chances of winning, though he has to resort to blackmail after Bart initially refuses.
+He requests Bart to help him sabotage Edna's chances of winning, resorting to blackmail after Bart initially refuses.
 At the ceremony, each finalist must ask their nominating student a question.
 When Bart is asked what Edna would like to teach the world, he pretends to be illiterate, until Skinner tells the truth.
 Skinner asks Edna to marry him, and she agrees.
 Edna loses the award to Julio Estudiante, but looks forward to marrying Skinner.